 Implied Volatility (IV) Crush

-Otherwise known as IV Crush.
-IV Crush is probably the single best thing to happen to option sellers and executors of the Option Wheel.
+Implied Volatility Crush, otherwise known as IV Crush, is probably the single best thing to happen to option sellers and executors of the Option Wheel.
 When a stock experiences a huge run up, implied volatility increases drastically which will also increase the value of the premium.

 Many people like to buy a call or put option when they see a huge move in the price because they want to get in on the action.
 The problem is, the option is so expensive at this point because of the implied volatility has skyrocketed.
 For option sellers, this means you can collect a huge premium.